 The Vagabond’s House:

 The Discerning Traveler's Home Since 1920.
-Where artists, writers and travelers come together under the ancient oak, amongst treasures from the past, to relax in the peaceful and inspiring luxuries of today.
-In the heart of the village, this charming brick and half-timbered English tudor boutique inn and spa is one of a kind.
-From the magical courtyard and the fireside wine and cheese reception to the extensive breakfast tray delivered to your room and the detailed service of the staff, The Vagabond's House always feels like home.
+Where artists, writers and travelers come together in modern rooms adorned with treasures from the past, to relax in the peaceful and inspiring luxuries of today.
+In the heart of the village, this charming brick and half-timbered English Tudor boutique inn and spa is one of a kind.
+From the courtyard fire pit and the fireside wine and cheese reception to the extensive breakfast tray delivered to your room and the detailed service of the staff, The Vagabond's House always feels like home.

-Each spacious guest room achieves a distinctive ambiance of elegance and Carmel tradition and fine art.
-Room amenities include fireplace, fresh flowers, hardwood floors, private bath, and private entrance, crystal decanter of sherry and fruit basket, plush robes, kitchen or refrigerator.
-Delivered to your room each morning, breakfast includes organic locally grown fruits, French pastries and organic cage free eggs.
+Each spacious guest room achieves a distinctive ambiance of elegance with Carmel tradition vintage references.
+Room amenities include fireplace, fresh flowers, hardwood floors, private bath, private entrance, plush robes, kitchen or refrigerator.
+Delivered to your room each morning, breakfast includes organic locally grown fruits, organic cage free eggs, house made croissants and jam.

-Recognized as the most delightful boutique inn on the Monterey Peninsula, The Vagabond’s House also landed on Condé Nast’s Gold List.
+Recognized as the most delightful boutique inn on the Monterey Peninsula, The Vagabond’s House once landed on Condé Nast’s Gold List.

 Your onsite mentor is Melanie Bishop, MFA, published writer, professor of writing, and Fiction & Nonfiction Editor of Alligator Juniper, an award-winning, national literary magazine.